Diffusion Approximation for an Overloaded X Model Via a Stochastic Averaging Principle: Introduction

 In this paper we establish a many-server heavy-traffic {\em functional central limit theorem} (FCLT) for an overloaded large-scale Markovian queueing system having two classes and two service pools, known as the $X$ model \cite{GKM03}, using the {\em fixed-queue-ratio with thresholds} (FQR-T) routing, which we proposed in \cite{PeW09a}.

 In particular, we consider a system in which each class has its own designated service pool, but with all agents, in both pools, capable of serving customers from both classes.
-The control aims to prevent sharing of customers (i.e., sending customers from one class to be served at the other class pool) when both classes are normally loaded, and activate sharing when the system unexpectedly experiences an overloaded, due to an unforseen shift in the arrival rates.
+The control aims to prevent sharing of customers (i.e., sending customers from one class to be served at the other class pool) when both classes are normally loaded, and to activate sharing when the system unexpectedly experiences an overloaded, due to an unforseen shift in the arrival rates.

-When sharing is taking place, the control aims at keeping a pre-specified fixed ratio between the two queues.
-This ratio is chosen according to a deterministic (``fluid'') optimization problem; see \S 5.3 in \cite{PeW09a}, where it is also shown that sharing should not be allowed at both directions simultaneously, i.e., at any time there should be at most one pool working with both classes.
-In general there are two different ratios: If class $1$ is overloaded, then an optimal ratio $r_{1,2}$ should hold between the queues.
+When sharing is taking place, the control aims at keeping a pre-specified fixed ratio between the two queues, both as the overload develops over time and in the overload steady state.
+This ratio is chosen according to an optimization problem for the approximating stationary deterministic ``fluid'' model, assuming a convex holding cost is incurred on the two queues during the overload incident; see \S 5.3 in \cite{PeW09a}, where it is also shown that sharing should not be allowed at both directions simultaneously, i.e., at any time there should be at most one pool working with both classes.
+In general, there are two different ratios: If class $1$ is overloaded, then an optimal ratio $r_{1,2}$ should hold between the queues.
 If class $2$ is overloaded, then an optimal ratio $r_{2,1}$ should hold between the queues.
-In \cite{PeW10a} we showed that the FQR-T control achieves the objectives above, asymptotically in the fluid limit.
+In \cite{PeW10b} we showed that the FQR-T control achieves the target ratios asymptotically as the scale increases (in the fluid limit), for the time-dependent transient performance as well as in steady state.
 Moreover, the FQR-T control produces a tractable fluid limit.
-Here we establish a refined stochastic limit.
+Here we show that the FQR-T control also produces a tractable refined stochastic limit.